 I passed them all but I only worked for 3 days.
-I quit the job because, after all the intellectual process of hiring me, the job is actually needing physical abilities which I don’t have.
+I quit the job because, after all the intellectual process of hiring me, the job is actually needing physical abilities that I don’t have.
 One of the tasks given is to lift 4x 500ml bottles in one hand and I had to do that in both hands.
 I can’t even lift 1 TABO of water for a long time.
-The point is their process doesn’t match what they really need.
+The point is their hiring process doesn’t match what they really need.

 And going back to tattoo… Will customers react violently against businesses when they find out that the employees have tattoo?
 How about you?
 Will you react badly about it?

 Well, our government simply set a good example, that’s why…

-I’m talking about sh*tty requirements… When I lost all my IDs and went over to a government office asking for a replacement… They want me to provide TWO valid IDs.
+I’m talking about sh*tty requirements here… When I lost all my IDs and went over to a government office and asked for a replacement ID… They want me to provide TWO valid IDs.
 Not one but 2!

 And their option is to get PSA birth certificate and Postal ID.
 Which all costs money, time and effort… Where in fact, they have my name on file, my photo and my fingerprint.
 What kind of verification do they need?
 I literally lost a whole wallet and they expect you to have all the time and money to get alternative identifications just to get an ID replacement, that you’ll wait for 6 or more months…

 Although it’s not the main issue on this post, I’m super concern about our ridiculous processes here in our country.